 - Cap table

 - The deal

 Your financial plan should not only state how much is required but when it is required and how the money will be paid back.
-By showing projections that include expenses to as much detail as you can envisage, one sould be able to come up with financial projections that are as realistic as possible though they may never be perfect or exact.
+By showing projections that include expenses to as much detail as you can envisage, one should be able to come up with financial projections that are as realistic as possible though they may never be perfect or exact.

 Often, writing a business plan for oneself can be difficult because you may not ask the right and most crucial questions.
-There’s also the fact that you are viewing the business from the inside and may not be objective.
-A business coach or advisor can help you go through this effectively.
+There's also the fact that you are viewing the business from the inside and may not be objective.
+A business coach or adviser can help you go through this effectively.
 Use the form right to request for one or post a comment below.

-We offer business plan writing services separately or as part of our Executive Business Presentation Box Services.
+Synergy4Africa offer business plan writing services separately or as part of our Executive Business Presentation Box Services.